 Before our trip, my stepdaughter had wanted to go to the top of the Empire State Building.
 But once we arrived in New York and she saw how tall One World Trade Center was, she decided she would rather go there. [sidenote: I absolutely think the Empire State Building is worth visiting, but we only had time for one of the two on this trip.
 If you decide to do the hop on hop off bus tour, there is an Empire State Building stop for you to check out the iconic landmark.]

 If you’re going to spend time at the World Trade Center, you should start with the 9/11 Memorial & Museum.
 The Memorial pools fill the footprints of the original Twin Towers and feature the names of every person who died in the attacks on the World Trade Center in 1993 and 2001.

 The 9/11 Museum has thoroughly documented 9/11 through interactive technology and exhibits.
-It’s a sobering experience, particularly for those of us who lived through 9/11 in either New York or DC.
+It’s a sobering experience, particularly for those of us who lived through that day in either New York or DC.